 A Richer Dust

-A short story by Noel Coward, adapted into a one-act play by Tim Luscombe 2013.
+A Richer Dust is a short story by Noel Coward, adapted into a one-act play.

-Los Angeles, 1940.
-Movie star couple Morgan Kent and Lenore Fingal live in alcohol- and sun-soaked luxury in the Hollywood Hills.
-But when Morgan’s sailor-brother Sid arrives uninvited, Morgan’s life is turned on its head.
+In 1940 Los Angeles, movie star couple Morgan and Lenore live in alcohol- and sun-soaked luxury.
+But Morgan’s sailor-brother Sid is on leave and pays the couple a surprise visit.

-Sid’s on leave.
-He’s humble, loving, good-humoured, and fighting for Britain.
-He unwittingly brings with him all the stories about Morgan’s ignoble origins, for Morgan Kent is really Leslie Booker from Southsea.
-Lenore revels in the ammunition this gives her against her husband, with whom she has become less and less enchanted.
+Fighting for Britain in the war, Sid unwittingly brings with him all the stories about Morgan’s ignoble origins, for Morgan Kent is really Leslie Booker from Southsea.
+Lenore revels in the ammunition this gives her against her husband.

-Good-looking and good with women, Morgan (Les)’s life, until Sid’s visit, was full of enchantment – a handsome face, broad shoulders and luck swiftly raising him to fame and fortune – but he’s always been aware that he’s lucky whereas Sid is actually good.
-When a seductive gossip columnist traps Sid into dishing the dirt, Les’ career, along with his piece of mind, is under attack.
+Morgan’s always been aware that he’s lucky whereas Sid is actually good, and when a gossip columnist traps Sid into dishing the dirt, Morgan’s career, along with his piece of mind, is under attack.

-Away from gilded, make-believe Hollywood, Sid boldly continues to protect democracy and save the Empire, while Morgan is reduced to making movies about it.
-His guilt is so great, he becomes ill.
+Away from gilded, make-believe Hollywood, Sid boldly continues to protect democracy and save the Empire, while Morgan is makes movies about it.
+His feeling of inadequacy is so great, he becomes ill.
 His publicist works overtime to salvage the situation and make the best of his star’s declining fortunes.